Coronavirus (COVID-19): hospital visiting

 The importance of support from family members and loved ones for people in hospital cannot be overstated, bringing comfort to both the person in hospital and their family.

 We know that this support has a positive effect on quality of care including nutrition, healing, recovery and overall quality of care.
 Given this, family support should be a fundamental part of the care of a person in hospital and not optional.
-Health Boards should have plans in place and be taking material steps towards a return to full person-centred visiting.
+All health boards should now have returned to full person-centred visiting.

 • the removal of set visiting times